What does a SOC 2 audit cost?

 Time investment to earn a SOC 2 without automation

 There are two main phases of a SOC 2: preparing for an audit, and the audit itself.

 Companies prepare for an audit by assessing their security gaps, putting security controls and practices in place, and documenting those practices.
 This process typically takes anywhere from one to five months, depending on the scale of the company and whether they choose to hire a security consultant to help draft policies and define controls (we’ll get into the cost considerations of this later).

-In preparing for the audit, individual engineers are often tasked with the pre-work of reviewing security practices, changing configuration, and gathering records (e.g. screenshotting dashboards or pulling log files) that prove your practices.
-Some companies distribute this burden to other departments, but because a SOC 2 focuses on technical security, engineering’s involvement is inevitable.
+During this time, engineers are often tasked with reviewing security practices, changing configurations, and gathering records for the audit (e.g. screenshotting dashboards or pulling log files).
+Some companies distribute this burden to other departments, but because SOC 2 focuses on technical security, engineering’s involvement is inevitable.